AskCodi/Sublime-AskCodi/README.md

 1. AskCodi uses OpenAI GPT3 to generate suggestions.

 2. For the **context, Codi uses 512 characters before the selected query, or position of cursor/caret and uses that code to provide relavant suggestions.
-You can turn off the context from the config file by changing from "on" to "off"** Please note, AskCodi does not save this context, however it is recommended that you do not include any sensitive data in the context or query.
+You can turn off the context from the user settings file (see section "Change user settings") by changing from "true" to "false"** Please note, AskCodi does not save this context, however it is recommended that you do not include any sensitive data in the context or query.
 Also, with context "off", **Complete code** application won't work.

 3. AskCodi sends the context code(if on in settings) and the selected text/code to the servers to generate suggestions.

 4. The generated suggestion and query is saved on AskCodi servers to provide a codebase feature, which is only visible to the user(s) in the workspace they authenticated their device with.
 Only in case you chose "Community" workspace, it is visible to rest of the community.

-## Change Configuration
+## Change user settings

+**Mac:** Goto Settings => Preferences => Package Settings => AskCodi => User-settings

+**Windows:** Goto Preferences => User-settings

+**Ubuntu:** Goto Preferences => User-settings

-**Go to Home directory:** Look for askcodi-sublime-config.ini and edit the file.
-The acceptable values are **on** or **off** for each of the setting.
+Edit the file as per preferences, the acceptable values are **true** or **false** for each of the setting, and save the file.

 ## Change Key-bindings